hmrc/slack-notifications/README.md

 ### Base64 encoded password

-Please note that emitting `-n` will result in a new line character as a part of the base64 encoded string.
+Please note that omitting `-n` will result in a new line character as a part of the base64 encoded string.
 Where this is unintentional, the password from the basic auth header will not match resulting in a 401 auth failed response.

 ```
 echo -n "password" | base64